-This list of values included realism, diversity and a giving the audience a performance they can relate too, said Charleston.
+This list of values included realism, diversity and giving the audience a performance they can relate too, said Charleston.
 These values all created a “vision” for the presentation they aim to give.

 “Our vision was this focus on pressure of time, and how we transition in times of change,” Acosta said.
 “As they come together you get this idea of these cycles and how do we transition through these cycles.”

-Another piece of “The Wolves” both Acosta and Charleston said they had enjoyed had been the ability to have a diverse case.
+Another piece of “The Wolves” both Acosta and Charleston said they had enjoyed had been the ability to have a diverse cast.
 Acosta said the set cast for the performance had allowed the students to choose any female identifying or non-binary actors to fulfill the roles.